frejanordsiek/hdf5storage/doc/source/storage_format.rst

 is stored in this Attribute in the proper order.
 In the HDF5 file, they are variable length strings.

+.. versionchanged:: 0.2

+   The field names are escaped as described in :ref:`Paths`.

 Python.Empty and MATLAB_empty
 -----------------------------